kanboard/documentation/content/en/v1/user/settings.md

 ### Language

-The application language can be changed at anytime.
+The application language can be changed at any time.
 The language will be set for all users.

-### Time zone
+### Time Zone

-By default, Kanboard use UTC as time zone, but you can define your own time zone.
+By default, Kanboard uses UTC as the time zone, but you can define your own time zone.
-The list contains all supported time zones by your web server.
+The list contains all time zones supported by your web server.

-### Date format
+### Date Format

-Input format used for date fields, for examples the due date for tasks.
+Input format used for date fields, such as the due date for tasks.

-Kanboard offers 4 different formats:
+Kanboard offers four different formats:

 - `DD/MM/YYYY`
 - `MM/DD/YYYY` (default)